 If you want to compare that to 501 averages, let’s say to reach the 40 points you need to have a tournament average of 167.00.

-35 would be very close of the World records like 125 per throw.
-30 points is very close to 100.00 averages in 501.
-25 points in MICO-Factor would be almost professional levels of all time average of 85 per throw in 501.
+35 would be very close to the World records like 125 per throw.
+30 points are very close to 100.00 averages in 501.
+25 points in MICO-Factor would be almost professional levels of an all-time average of 85 per throw in 501.

-Normal players will find themselves between 15 and 25, beginners will struggle to get over 10 MICO-Factor score.
+Normal players will find themselves between 15 and 25, beginners will struggle to get over 10 MICO-Factor scores.

-But there’s a surprising benefit as well: If you have got much differ results between different games, the one you’ve got worse is the type you should practice more!
+But there’s a surprising benefit as well: If you have got much different results between different games, the one you’ve got worse is the type you should practice more!

 So we thought that there should be another and totally reliable way to compare your results of our practice games.
-All the MICO-Factor games are based in two things, maths and experience.
+All the MICO-Factor games are based on two things, maths and experience.